AdeWyse/AdeWyse/README.md

-Hello, I’m AdeWyse (@AdeWyse), a Software Engineering student at UTFPR-(Universidade Tecnológica do Paraná) and development intern at UTFPR.
+Hello, I’m AdeWyse (@AdeWyse), a Software Engineering student at UTFPR-(Universidade Tecnológica do Paraná).
 Want to see my best work?
 Check it out here: https://adewyse.github.io/AdelineWyse/